 It is not related to the purpose or mission of the organization

 The safest bet when you’re running a nonprofit organization is to be sure that most of your income comes from related business income like donations, dues, or fundraising events.

 Matt is doing some bookkeeping to make sure he's

 There are also some expenses that you can offset the revenue as deductions per the IRS guidelines.
 These expenses include direct staff time or other resources used in the performance of the nonprofit’s UBI activities.
 For example, an organization can deduct a percent of travel, meals, and non-entertainment expenses paid or incurred as part of UBI activities.
 For more specific information on allowable deductions, refer to the IRS Form 990-T.

-If you are just getting started with your nonprofit it is a good idea to hire a tax attorney to ensure that your programs and proposed revenue are all above board.
+If you are just getting started with your nonprofit it is a good idea to hire a tax attorney, and have a base knowledge of accounting for donations, to ensure that your programs and proposed revenue are all above board.
 They can easily categorize your earning streams and have the best inside knowledge of how each type is used.
 In addition, it is always a best practice to have legal advice to cover your business.

 What Happens if a Nonprofit Does Not Respect These Rules?

 If a nonprofit organization earns in excess of $1,000 of UBI, it must file IRS form 990-T (Exempt Organization Business Income Tax Return).
 Bear in mind that too much UBI can threaten a company’s tax-exempt status, and should be used sparingly.

 An organization can earn money from a business activity, so long as it isn’t a regular process and they pay income tax on these earnings.
 This will not put the tax-exempt status at risk, as long as it is recorded correctly in your nonprofit financial statements.
 An example of this kind of activity would be selling organization-related merchandise at a yearly conference.